ErnieAtLYD/user-management-system/README.md

-# Simple CRUD Management System
+# Simple User Management System

 A simple user management system based on concepts taught at BST.